7 steps to a healthy Christmas

-If you’re off work and out of your normal routine, establish a new one that will work for your healthy living plans.
+If you’re off work and out of your normal routine, establish a new one.
 Simply planning what you’ll have for breakfast each day will get you off to a good start.
-Think about how you’ll use your weekly SmartPoints® allowance.
-You could splurge it all on Christmas Day and Boxing Day, or will you use a few SmartPoints every day for little treats?
-It’s up to you.
+Think about how you’ll use your weekly SmartPoints® Budget: you could save it up for Christmas Day and Boxing Day, or use a few SmartPoints every day for little treats.
+It’s up to you!
 And if you slip up, forgive yourself – tomorrow is a new day.

 2. Be honest with loved ones

 For many families, food is an expression of love – particularly on special occasions such as Christmas – so saying ‘No thanks’ to something they’ve spent hours preparing can be tricky.
 But it’s not impossible!
 Try saying, ‘Your Christmas cake/pie/pudding is always amazing, but please don’t be offended if I only have a small piece.
 I’m feeling so much happier since losing weight and I want to keep on feeling this good.’
 No family member could take offence at that!